Thomashighbaugh/stars/README.md

 - [muckSponge/MaterialFox](https://github.com/muckSponge/MaterialFox) - A Material Design-inspired userChrome.css theme for Firefox
 - [Izheil/Quantum-Nox-Firefox-Dark-Full-Theme](https://github.com/Izheil/Quantum-Nox-Firefox-Dark-Full-Theme) - These usercontent and userchrome files will give a full themed dark color to Firefox Quantum, menus and dialogs included, as well as the scrollbars.
 You can also use the JS files to enable multirow tabs and other functions.
 - [Zonnev/elementaryos-firefox-theme](https://github.com/Zonnev/elementaryos-firefox-theme) - This theme for Firefox supports all the window buttons layouts from Tweaks and it blends into the elementary OS user interface.
-- [stonecrusher/simpleMenuWizard](https://github.com/stonecrusher/simpleMenuWizard) - Hide contextmenu items in Firefox Quantum
+- [stonecrusher/simpleMenuWizard](https://github.com/stonecrusher/simpleMenuWizard) - Hide contextmenu items in Firefox Photon
 - [migueravila/SimplerentFox](https://github.com/migueravila/SimplerentFox) - 🦊 A Userstyle theme for Firefox minimalist, transparent and Keyboard centered
-- [6gk/polka](https://github.com/6gk/polka) - 🐢 dotless files - plz no steel (only cardboard) (sponsored by https://github.com/buffet/kiwmi, plz star & contribute)
+- [6gk/polka](https://github.com/6gk/polka) - 🐢 dotless files - plz no steel (only cardboard) (sponsored by https://git.io/kiwmi, plz star & contribute to it)
 - [cacheiforindicium/dotfiles](https://github.com/cacheiforindicium/dotfiles) - SwayWM dotfiles
 - [iyzg/archived-dots](https://github.com/iyzg/archived-dots) - :large_blue_circle: The configs behind the eye candy
 - [Etesam913/slick-fox](https://github.com/Etesam913/slick-fox) - :fox_face: A firefox config that has rounded tabs and a url bar that can disappear when not selected on.
 It works with any theme.